Report of the Supervisory Board of KION GROUP AG

 Last year, the Supervisory Board continued to fulfil the tasks and responsibilities imposed on it by the law, the Company’s articles of association and the German Corporate Governance Code with dedication and diligence.

 As in previous years, the Supervisory Board discussed numerous other issues and transactions requiring consent, made necessary decisions, regularly advised the Executive Board on all significant matters relating to managing the Company and monitored the Executive Board’s running of the Company’s business.
 The Supervisory Board was always fully involved in major decisions affecting the Company from an early stage.
-The Executive Board always notified the Supervisory Board of every significant aspect of the decisions to be made promptly and in detail, providing both written and oral reports.
-Between meetings of the Supervisory Board and between those of its committees, the chairman of the Supervisory Board, who is also chairman of its Executive Committee, remained in close contact at all times with the Executive Board, particularly the Chief Executive Officer and the Chief Financial Officer.
-There was also regular contact between the chairman of the Audit Committee and both the Chief Financial Officer and those responsible for internal audit and compliance in the Company.
-The Supervisory Board satisfied itself at all times that the Company was being managed lawfully and diligently by the Executive Board.
 Giving the specified period of notice, the Executive Board presented to the Supervisory Board transactions that, according to the law, the Company’s articles of association or the rules of procedure for the Executive Board of KION GROUP AG, require the Supervisory Board’s consent so that it could adopt resolutions.
-The Supervisory Board examined closely the resolutions proposed by the Executive Board and deliberated on them before adopting them.
+Between meetings of the Supervisory Board and between those of its committees, the chairmen of the Supervisory Board and Audit Committee remained in close contact at all times with the Chief Executive Officer and Chief Financial Officer.
+There was also regular contact between the chairman of the Audit Committee and those responsible for internal audit and compliance in the Company.

-In accordance with section 3.10 of the German Corporate Governance Code, the Executive Board and the Supervisory Board provide a detailed report on corporate governance at KION GROUP AG in the corporate governance report.
-This is combined with the declaration on corporate governance pursuant to section 289f and 315d HGB and on the KION GROUP AG website at.
+The Executive Board and Supervisory Board provide a detailed report on corporate governance at KION GROUP AG in the corporate governance report.
+This is combined with the declaration on corporate governance and can be found on the KION GROUP AG website.

 Relationships with affiliated entities (dependency)

-The Supervisory Board also examined the report concerning relationships with affiliated entities (dependency report), which the Executive Board signed off on 20 February 2019.
+The Supervisory Board also examined the report concerning relationships with affiliated entities (dependency report), which the Executive Board signed off on 21 February 2020.
 The auditors reviewed this report and issued an auditors’ report.
-Based on their audit, which they completed without identifying any deficiencies on 20 February 2019, the auditors issued the following opinion:
+Based on their audit, which they completed on 21 February 2020 without having identified any deficiencies, the auditors issued the following opinion:

 Based on our audit and assessment in accordance with professional standards, we confirm that